MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-exchange-activesync-profiles.md

 To deploy email profiles to devices, they must be enrolled in Intune.
 For information about how to get your devices enrolled, see [Manage mobile devices with Microsoft Intune](https://technet.microsoft.com/en-us/library/dn646962.aspx).

->[!NOTE]
+> [!NOTE]
->Intune provides two Android for Work email profiles, one for each of the Gmail and Nine Work email apps.
+> Intune provides two Android for Work email profiles, one for each of the Gmail and Nine Work email apps.
 These apps are available in the Google Play Store, and they support connections to Exchange.
 To enable the email connectivity, deploy one of these email apps to your users' devices, and then create and deploy the appropriate profile.
 Email apps like Nine Work might not be free.
 Review the app’s licensing details or contact the app company with any questions.

  In addition to configuring an email account on the device, you can configure synchronization settings for contacts, calendars, and tasks.

- When you create an email profile, you can include a wide range of security settings, including certificates for identity, encryption, and signing that have been provisioned by using System Center Configuration Manager certificate profiles.
+ When you create an email profile, you can include a wide range of security settings, including certificates for identity, encryption, and signing that have been set up by using System Center Configuration Manager certificate profiles.
 For more information about certificate profiles, see [Certificate profiles in System Center Configuration Manager](/sccm/protect/deploy-use/introduction-to-certificate-profiles).

 ## Create an Exchange ActiveSync email profile

 To create a profile, you use the Create Exchange ActiveSync Email Profile Wizard.

-1. In the Configuration Manager console, click **Assets and Compliance**.
+1. In the Configuration Manager console, choose **Assets and Compliance**.

-2. In the **Assets and Compliance** workspace, expand **Compliance Settings**, expand **Company Resource Access**, and then click **Email Profiles**.
+2. In the **Assets and Compliance** workspace, expand **Compliance Settings**, expand **Company Resource Access**, and then choose **Email Profiles**.

-3. On the **Home** tab, in the **Create** group, click **Create Exchange ActiveSync Email Profile** to start the wizard.
+3. On the **Home** tab, in the **Create** group, choose **Create Exchange ActiveSync Email Profile** to start the wizard.

 4. On the **General** page of the wizard, configure the following:

 	- **Name**.
 Provide a descriptive name for the email profile.

 	- **Description**.
 Optionally, provide a description for the email profile that will help you identify it in the Configuration Manager console.

 	- **This email profile is for Android for Work**.
-Select this option if you will deploy this email profile to only Android for Work devices.
-If you check this box, the **Supported Platforms** wizard page is not displayed.
+Choose this option if you will deploy this email profile to only Android for Work devices.
+If you check this box, the **Supported Platforms** wizard page is not shown.
 Only Android for Work email profiles are configured.

 4. On the **Exchange ActiveSync** page of the wizard, specify the following information:

     -   **Exchange ActiveSync host**.
 Specify the hostname of your company Exchange Server that hosts Exchange ActiveSync services.

     -   **Account name**.
-Specify the display name for the email account as it will be displayed to users on their devices.
+Specify the display name for the email account as it will be shown to users on their devices.

     -   **Account user name**.
-Select how the email account username is configured on client devices.
-You can select one of the following options from the drop-down list:
+Choose how the email account username is configured on client devices.
+You can choose one of the following options from the drop-down list:

         -   **User Principal Name**.
 Use the full user principal name to sign in to Exchange.